Fantasy Football Week 3: DeMarco Murray improving, but Rob Kelly shouldn't be in your lineup in latest injury report roundup

 Vernon Davis

-, who enjoyed a resurgence in 2016 while filling in for Reed, would take over as the starting tight end if he sits, which is becoming increasingly likely according to early Sunday reports.
+, who enjoyed a resurgence in 2016 while filling in for Reed, would take over as the starting tight end if he sits, which is becoming increasingly likely, according to early Sunday reports.

 - The Bills'